jasonray/mongo-ops/README.md

 opcounters: number of discrete actions (i/u/etc)
 metrics: has more stuff

-Per Db View of some of this stuff
+per DB view of some of this stuff
 =================================
 ```
 db.adminCommand('top')`